 - By this time all was fuzzy in my head so I almost randomly created an account on Mintos, just because nobody had a bad word to say about it

 And this is how I’ve invested my first 10 EUR on Mintos.
 Then another 100 EUR, then 1000 EUR.
 Then a few more, until I realized that I shouldn’t put all my eggs in one basket and started to diversify.

 Since then, I read a bit more about peer to peer lending and I like to think I’m wiser when I choose the projects and platforms I invest in.

-What to look for when you look for the perfect platform?
+What to look for when you're looking for the perfect platform?

-How easy is to find information about the company that owns the platform?
+How easy is it to find information about the company that owns the platform?